HaroldMitts/wininstall/README.md

 * The second command turns off the verbose echoing of every command.
 This is optional, but makes usage cleaner.

-* The third command sets the WinPE power scheme to high performance mode.
-This is optional, but will help load Windows faster.

-* The fourth command is a loop to check which drive letter is assigned to the location where the ininstall.cmd script is saved.
+* The third command is a loop to check which drive letter is assigned to the location where the ininstall.cmd script is saved.

 > ***Important***: When you save the file, you should close all open file handles, for example, close File Explorer or navigate out of the Mount folder or the WinPE folder.
 Failing to close any open file handles will cause errors when unmounting the WinPE.